ankitatiwari44/Face-Recognition-with-Attendance-System/README.md

 datetime: To get the current time/date for marking attendance.

-##Here’s what is performed in the Face Recognition Attendance System project, step by step:
+## Steps performed in the Face Recognition Attendance System project, step by step:

 1. Load Training Images